I wish I had the time to thank every person who has touched our lives!

 Neurologic findings

-*Exaggerated startle reaction to loud noises
+*Exaggerated startle reaction to loud noises.

 *Tonic-Clonic Seizure - generalized seizure that affects the entire brain.